Why We Need To Hire LGBTQ People To Help Build The Metaverse

 LGBTQ people want online spaces where they can find community and belonging.
 But they also want an online world that they can have a hand in co-creating, because the worlds created for us IRL aren’t always safe and inclusive.
 This is what makes Web 3.0’s promises of decentralization compelling – if we can actually hold space for decentralized worlds and experiences.

-70+ Years Of Long-Distance Connection
+70+ Years of Long-Distance Connection

 Johnson notes how this opportunity for belonging, whether it be long distance or totally online, is particularly relevant to queer people who live in rural areas with potentially nonexistent LGBTQ communities.
 We don’t just want the option of online spaces to connect with one another; in many cases, it’s all we have.